 Meet the Pro Vice-Chancellor and Dean of Law—Professor Mark Hickford.

-Leading Wellington public and Māori law issues specialist Professor Mark Hickford joined the Faculty of Law at Victoria University of Wellington in mid-May 2015 as Pro-Vice Chancellor and Dean of Law.
+Leading Wellington public and Māori law issues specialist Professor Mark Hickford joined the Faculty of Law at Victoria in May 2015 as Pro-Vice Chancellor and Dean of Law.

 Professor Hickford has held a range of senior management and leadership roles in the public and private sectors, including being in the Prime Minister’s Policy Advisory Group in the Department of the Prime Minister and Cabinet since 2010.

 Prior to that, he spent eight years as a Crown Counsel at the Crown Law Office, specialising in public law, the Treaty of Waitangi, Crown-Māori relations and natural resources law.

 Professor Hickford graduated from the University of Auckland with a Bachelor of Arts and a Bachelor of Laws with Honours and has a doctorate from the University of Oxford.

 He worked as a litigation solicitor at a large commercial law firm in Auckland early in his career and spent two years with public law specialists Chen Palmer & Partners before joining the Crown Law Office.